-“The only thing I can think about is the fact that my daughter is alive.”
-Victims recovering from restaurant shooting
+“The only thing I can think about is the fact that my daughter is alive,” Victims recovering from restaurant shooting

 “The only thing I can think about is the fact that my daughter is alive.
 That’s it,” Giles said Thursday.

-Syniah’s grandfather Dennis Will drove to OU Medical Center from Hennessy on Thursday night.
+Syniah’s grandfather, Dennis Will, drove to OU Medical Center from Hennessy on Thursday night.
 According to Will, his daughter Natalie was grazed by a bullet and did not require surgery.
 He said Syniah was shot near the tailbone area.

 “She [Natalie] said they were getting ready to walk in the front door and evidently, the shooter was in the treeline and they were both shot by the front door,” recalled Will.